Sarach Yooyen: BG Pathum United

 Before joining BG Pathum United in August 2020, Sarach made 162 league appearances in total at Muangthong United, scoring nine goals.

 International career

 Youth

 Sarach Yooyen played for Thailand U23 in the 2011 SEA Games.
 He represented Thailand U23 in the 2014 Asian Games.
 He won the 2015 SEA Games with Thailand U23, which he captained.

 Senior

-In November 2013, Yooyen debuted for Thailand playing against Kuwait in the 2015 AFC Asian Cup qualification.
-He was part of Thailand's winning squad for the 2014, 2016 2020 2022 AFF Championship consequently.
+In November 2013, Sarach debuted for Thailand playing against Kuwait in the 2015 AFC Asian Cup qualification.
+He was part of Thailand's winning squad for the 2014, 2016, 2020, 2022 AFF Championship consequently.

 Style of play

-Yooyen is usually deployed by his club and national sides as a central midfielder, in the role of a deep-lying playmaker, due to his vision and passing accuracy.
+Sarach is usually deployed by his club and national sides as a central midfielder, in the role of a deep-lying playmaker, due to his vision and passing accuracy.